rmnavr/wmvl/README.md

 Overall it feels like REPL in Python and similar languages.

-# How it works
+# How to run it

-You place 2 files in some folder of your choice:
+Place 2 files in some folder of your choice:
 1. `_WMVimLink.nb` — WM Notebook (observer)
 2. `_WMVimLink_tmp.txt` — exchange file (well, `_WMVimLink.nb` will create it anyway if it is not found)

-Try launching `_WMVimLink.nb` (you might be asked to enable Dynamic content — please do it).
+Launch `_WMVimLink.nb` (you might be asked to enable Dynamic content — please do it).
 All functionality is baked into pinned cell (example below also shows imported cell with code `Print @ 3`):

 <p align="center">